grosa97/LAPKT-BFNoS/README.md

 <!--- ![bfnos-pic-1](https://github.com/grosa97/LAPKT-BFNoS/assets/43338224/db1c4e08-61ed-406d-8386-4b83f3715298) --->
 ![bfnos-pic-1-tilted](https://github.com/grosa97/LAPKT-BFNoS/assets/43338224/98d97dda-59f1-40e5-a9df-2e4fbbaab215)

-<sub>The NOS&reg; logo is a registered trademark of the Nitrous Oxide Systems (NOS) company and is used here for illustrative purposes only.</sub>
+<sub>The NOS&reg; logo is a registered trademark of the Nitrous Oxide Systems (NOS) company and is used here for illustrative purposes only (because it looks cool).
+The work presented here is in no way affiliated to the Nitrous Oxide Systems (NOS) company.</sub>

 This repository contains a modified version of LAPKT-2.0 that implements the **BFNoS (Best First Novelty Search)** planner, as described in the paper <_paper still under review for publication_>.
 The solver is mainly included for reproducibility, and (for now) only includes a preliminary implementation, which is not as accessible as other BFWS planners included in the library.
 That is, a few commands and parameters are hard-coded and must be modified directly in the code, rather than being tunable through the execution command.
 Following is a brief introduction to run the model and modify the various features.